Traj2Action: A Co-Denoising Framework for Trajectory-Guided Human-to-Robot Skill Transfer: Related Works

 \textbf{Learning from Human Demonstration}.
 Given the challenges associated with collecting teleoperated robot data, videos of human activity have become a popular alternative data source due to their vast availability and ease of collection.
 One line of work utilizes large-scale human video datasets for pre-training powerful visual representations~\citep{nair2022r3m,karamcheti2023language,baker2022video}.
 However, they lack the direct training of action labels from human videos and hinders transferability to robot learning.

 Another line of research~\citep{bi2025h,luo2025being} attempt to directly pre-train a robot policy on human videos by using hand poses as action labels, followed by lightweight fine-tuning on the target robot.
-However, this strategy's fail to address the significant morphological gap between a human hand and a robotic end-effector, which hinders effective skill transfer.
-Several approaches~\citep{wang2023mimicplay,zakka2022xirl,xu2023xskill} focus on task-specific adaptation, where human videos are used as a reference to enable few-shot learning on new tasks with a small number of robot demonstrations.
+However, this strategy fail to address the significant morphological gap between a human hand and a robotic end-effector, which hinders effective skill transfer.
+Several approaches~\citep{wang2023mimicplay,zakka2022xirl,xu2023xskill} focus on task-specific adaptation, where human videos are used as a reference to enable few-shot learning on new tasks with a small number of robot demonstrations, or map human manipulation actions to robot actions to provide a prior~\citep{bahl2022human} or reference~\citep{chen2022dextransfer}.
 However, these approaches requires strictly paired human-robot datasets, a constraint that significantly increases data collection difficulty and cost.

 To specifically address the morphological gap, researchers have proposed several strategies.
 For kinematically similar embodiments, such as dexterous hands, a common approach is to model both the human and robot hand with a unified 3D mesh and use motion retargeting to translate human keypoints into robot joint positions~\citep{yang2025egovla,park2025learning,qiu2025humanoid,luo2025being}.
 For more heterogeneous pairings, like a human hand and a simple parallel gripper, methods often build a unified representation in an intermediate space.
 This includes predicting the future pixel locations of 2D keypoint tracks in the image space~\citep{ren2025motion} or jointly regressing disparate human and robot end-effector poses~\citep{qiu2025humanoid}.
+Methods such as AnyTeleop~\cite{qin2023anyteleop} rely on optimization-based hand pose retargeting to align human hand poses with dexterous robot hand poses.
+This optimization-based retargeting logic dependent on manual configuration is unfavorable for the expansion of large-scale datasets in vision-based robot teleoperation; thus, finding a simple and unified representation space is crucial for large-scale data collection in the field of robot training.

 However, these methods often rely on complex, indirect mappings or intermediate representations that may not robustly capture the core task semantics.
 In contrast, our work seeks a more direct and fundamental correspondence.
 We posit that the end-effector trajectory—the 3D path of the operational endpoint—is the greatest common divisor that preserves the essential intent of a manipulation task across different embodiments.
 By abstracting away low-level morphological details, we use this simple yet effective trajectory as a unified action representation, which serves as a powerful manipulation prior for robot policy learning.